Gun show loophole: Government studies and positions

 Mexico may be purchased through these types of private transactions, by individuals who may want to avoid background checks and records of their firearms purchases.
 (Note: A report released in 2009 discussed the role that gun shows play in trafficking to Mexico.)

-Proposals put forth by United States Attorneys, which were never enacted, include:
+Firearm tracing starts at the manufacturer or importer and typically ends at the first private sale regardless if the private seller later sells to an FFL or uses an FFL for background checks.